Frequently Asked Questions

 Tools like PageSpeed Insights (Pingdom, GTmetrix, Think With Google, etc) are what are referred to as general “Best Practices” tools.
 As tools they have their place and we do indeed implement all best practices that are possible to implement; but, these tools are not real world performance testing platforms nor can they ‘know’ which of their recommendations are ultimately actionable or for the best.
-All Best Practices tools are in some way synthetic, purposefully oversimplify the nature of performance optimization for ease of use by the layman, can produce false-positives, do not tell one how fast one’s site is perceived to be by real people; and, are not intended to provide accurate, actual, real-world performance diagnostic metrics.
+Further, all Best Practices tools are in some way synthetic, purposefully oversimplify the nature of performance optimization for ease of use by the layman, can produce false-positives, do not tell one how fast one’s site is perceived to be by real people; and, are not intended to provide accurate, actual, real-world performance diagnostic metrics.

 As initially noted, a site’s grades on Best Practices tools and its actual, real-world performance are often two different things.
 Indeed, it is even possible for your website to get considerably faster in real life but score worse on Best Practices tools; or, score higher on such tools and end up with a site that is considerably slower in real life if not completely broken.
 Google themselves allude to this at the bottom of the page whenever one runs a PageSpeed Insights test:

-For testing purposes, we primarily use our own in-house tools and worldwide network of real, human users.
+For testing purposes, we primarily use Google developer tools, our own in-house tools and worldwide network of real, human users.
 Should you choose Enhanced Reporting when ordering, you will be provided with real before-and-after performance benchmarks garnered by way of Google’s own real-world performance optimization testing platform Webpagetest.org, so that you have an independent, objective, empirical means by which to verify the improvements we report.

 - Since grades/scores on Best Practices tools are not what WpFASTER does or sells, post-project complaints about grades/scores on Best Practices tools going down, remaining the same, or not going as high as one had hoped they might will in all likelihood not be responded to.